Forklift accidents often result in serious and life-threatening injuries. Here’s why employee education is so important.

 Have You Been Injured?

-Forklift accidents often result in serious and life threatening injuries.
+Forklift accidents often result in serious and life-threatening injuries.
 If a worker gets injured in a forklift accident at the workplace, he/she may be entitled to workers compensation benefits.
-If you have been injured in a workplace accident, get in touche with an experienced Kansas City Work Injury Attorney at the Law Office of James M. Hoffmann.
+If you have been injured in a workplace accident, get in touch with an experienced Kansas City Work Injury Attorney at the Law Office of James M. Hoffmann.
 We have been assisting injured workers in Missouri for over 20 years and help you receive the benefits you are entitled to under Missouri law.

 Call (816) 399-3706 for a free case evaluation